gan-h/Othello/README.md

 <b>What is this?</b>
-- A program you can run if you would like to play the board game, Othello.
-This program features a GUI that I wrote using Swing, a java graphical interface library, and a minimax based computer player.
+- This is a source code repository for one of my latest projects: a program you can use to play the board game, Othello.
+This program features a GUI that I wrote using the Swing library, and a minimax-based computer player.

 Feel free to contribute or clone this project!
+Below you'll find some screenshots of the program, and instructions on how to run it.

 <b> The Game Interface: </b>